 You should never rush into a pivot.
 Give it time.
 Don’t make rushed changes to your current business and hope that take effect immediately.
 Give things as long as you can before making a change.
 Even then, take the time to plan your changes.

 Look to change management training companies for help and support.
 Prepare business plans and financial forecasts.
 Plan for a drop in income, and for any funds that you may need to commit to the changes themselves, and take your time to get it right.

 Do your customers want you to make changes?
 Listen to their feedback.
 Ask them what they want from you, and what they like most about your business.

 Understand what the market as a whole is lacking, and what their struggles are so that you can find ways to help them.
 Remember, while you want to grow, you don’t want to lose the loyal customer base that you have spent so long building.

 Invest in Marketing

-A big mistake people make during a pivot is assuming that people will know.
+A big mistake people make during a small business pivot is assuming that people will know.
 Why would they?
-Invest in marketing, and try to launch your pivot with a bang.
+Invest in marketing, and try to launch your small business pivot with a bang.